obaidullah72/obaidullah72/README.md

 Flutter Developer || Python Developer || BS-COMPUTER SCIENCE

 As a skilled Flutter developer with over 1 year of experience, I am dedicated to creating innovative mobile applications that provide an exceptional user experience.
 Passionate about continuous learning and staying updated with the latest advancements in Flutter, I highlight my proficiency in Flutter widgets, state management (Firebase, GetX, Provider), SQLite, and backend integration.
-Currently learning Django in Python, I am committed to writing clean, efficient, and well-documented code to deliver high-quality solutions.
+Currently learning Django and Django Rest Framework (DRF), I am committed to writing clean, efficient, and well-documented code to deliver high-quality solutions.
 Always ready to contribute to the open-source community and take on new challenges.

 Website Link: [https://zonexdev.site/](https://zonexdev.site/)